Slaughterhouse: International variations

-Freezing works
+Preservation techniques

 Refrigeration technology allowed meat from the slaughterhouse to be preserved for longer periods.
-This led to the concept as the slaughterhouse as a freezing works.
+This led to the concept of the slaughterhouse as a freezing works.
 Prior to this, canning was an option.
 Freezing works are common in New Zealand, Australia and South Africa.
 In countries where meat is exported for a substantial profit the freezing works were built near docks, or near transport infrastructure.

 Mobile poultry processing units (MPPUs) follow the same principles, but typically require only one trailer and, in much of the United States, may legally operate under USDA exemptions not available to red meat processors.
 Several MPPUs have been in operation since before 2010, under various models of operation and ownership.

 Law

 Most countries have laws in regard to the treatment of animals in slaughterhouses.
 In the United States, there is the Humane Slaughter Act of 1958, a law requiring that all swine, sheep, cattle, and horses be stunned unconscious with application of a stunning device by a trained person before being hoisted up on the line.
 There is some debate over the enforcement of this act.
 This act, like those in many countries, exempts slaughter in accordance to religious law, such as kosher shechita and dhabiha halal.
 Most strict interpretations of kashrut require that the animal be fully sensible when its carotid artery is cut.

 The novel The Jungle presented a fictionalized account of unsanitary conditions in slaughterhouses and the meatpacking industry during the 1800s.
 This led directly to an investigation commissioned directly by President Theodore Roosevelt, and to the passage of the Meat Inspection Act and the Pure Food and Drug Act of 1906, which established the Food and Drug Administration.
 A much larger body of regulation deals with the public health and worker safety regulation and inspection.